ainize-team/ainize-run-wonny-example/README.md

 2. User queries Wonny server with the image url
 3. Wonny server returns a quality score of the image in the scale of 1 to 10

-Note that the implementation was done using Node.js.
+Note that the server is implemented in Node.js.

 # How to deploy